masterbatcoderman10/ny-crime-analysis/README.md

   - ~45k cases of grand larcency
 - Upon conducting analysis of crimes per 1000, Manhattan slightly edges Bronx with ~71 crimes/1000 people, Bronx has 68.
 - Doing a similar analysis of the 10 most reported dangerous/violent crimes results in Bronx having the highest with ~41 dangerous crimes per 1000 people, this is 10 more dangerous crimes than Manhattan (per 1000 people).

-Here are some visualizations produced by the analysis:
--